ronniross/eco-benchmark/README.md

 ## **Expanded Section**

-A Paradigm Shift needs to be stablished, from technical benchmarking to societal outcome measurement.
+A Paradigm Shift needs to be established, from technical benchmarking to societal outcome measurement.

 Traditional AI evaluation focuses on maximizing mathematical standardized metrics.
 This approach measures: